Skip to main content

 Native path

-There is no native marketing-site-to-Swept lead pipe; Swept supports crews once authorized work exists.
+There is no native marketing-site-to-Swept request pipe; Swept supports crews once authorized work exists.

 Because there is no public API, developers cannot programmatically create clients, locations, or schedules from a custom web application.